Hasan-Parves/MVVM_SwiftUI/README.md

 # MVVM code base with SwiftUI
 A Demo to start MVVM Code base to start an iOS project.
 This app shows a list of transaction data.
-The data of the transaction list can be from the local directory mock data file or from a test server or from the real server, so if BE is not ready then UI work can continue by mock data.
+The data of the transaction list can be fetched from the local directory mock data file or from a test server or from the real production server, so if BE is not ready then UI work can continue by mock data.
 There is a forced error every 10 random tries to handle the error as well.

 <p align="center">